 That I May Know Him

-We know Him by gaining more knowledge through personal experience and by putting what we learn into practice.
+We know Him by gaining more knowledge through personal experience.
 To know someone well involves spending quality time with that person through a variety of situations and circumstances.
 This includes heartbreaks and funerals not just birthdays and weddings.

 We know Jesus more and more on a daily basis as we incorporate Him into our lives.
 This is more than daily quiet time of Scripture reading, meditation, and prayer.
-It is a constant sharing and conversing with Him.
-It is praying without ceasing.
+It is a constant sharing and conversing with Him and praying without ceasing.
 This pursuit involves passionately learning about Him.
-It is incorporating what we learn from His Word into our lives and surrendering anything competing with our relationship with Him.
+Not just incorporating what we learn from His Word, we surrender anything competing with our relationship with Him.
 “By this we know that we know Him, if we keep His commandments” (1 John 2:3).

 That I May Know the Power of His Resurrection